intel-analytics/ipex-llm/docs/docs/tutorials/fashion-mnist-yarn-spark_submit.md

 # Use conda or pip to install all the needed Python dependencies in the created conda environment.
 ```

-Note: If the driver node in your cluster cannot install conda, you may install all dependency on a node which has conda envionment instead.
+Note: If the driver node in your cluster cannot install conda, you may install all dependency on a node that has conda environment instead.

 Check the Hadoop setup and configurations of our cluster.
 Make sure we properly set the environment variable `HADOOP_CONF_DIR`, which is needed to initialize Spark on YARN: